 In recent years, with the development of new technology, it has become possible to scale the solution of pre-employment tests.
 These tests are now quickly generated for each company, skill set, and level and can be automatically scored upon completion.
 Aside from the recruiters, the candidates also have an enjoyable experience as they can take the test in the comfort of their homes and feel that the test was personalized through uploaded videos and customized branding.

-There are many types of pre-employment tests.
+There are many types of skills testing.
 This article will explore what recruiters need to know about candidate skill assessments.
 This includes why they are essential, how they differ from traditional hiring methods, examples of different types of assessments, and the benefits of using assessments in recruitment.

 What are assessments for recruitment?